zfzhong/fitbit-accel-fetcher/README.md

   We actually expect the timestamps increases.
 We are just confused by the timestamp decreasing or duplicating issues.

-I will appreciate it very much if anyone has such experience and can share the fixes to these issues.
+I will appreciate it very much if anyone has such experience shares the fixes to these issues.

 # fitbit-accel-fetcher
 This is a Fitbit OS demo for transferring watch accelerometer data via companion to an external web server.